kvietcong/le-custom/GoodToKnow.md

 - You can edit your `.desktop` file to make it so it opens a specific terminal.
 (Used to get Thunar to always open with kitty)

+- Use GNU Stow to easily manage all your dotfiles!

+- Use [NoiseTorch](https://github.com/lawl/NoiseTorch) to automagically remove background noise from your microphone.
+It actually is insane how well it works

 - Documentation is key!